Pregnancy complications & questions: When your regular doctor isn’t in

 Finding out you’re pregnant can be one of the most exciting times in your life.
 But it can also be one of the most overwhelming, leading to a whole host of questions and potential worries.
 These feelings are normal, especially for first-time moms.

 Most pregnancies progress without any major complications.
-In fact, only about 8% of pregnancies lead to incidences that, if left untreated, can be harmful to the mother or baby.
+Only about 8% of pregnancies lead to incidences that, if left untreated, can be harmful to the mother or baby.
 Some of these health problems during pregnancy are a result of preexisting conditions, but others occur without a specific cause.

 Let’s take a look at this pregnancy complications list to see what some of the most common problems are.